 SCHOLARSHIP NAMING OPPORTUNITIES

 Opportunity Music Project became a 501-c3 this year, which means that all of your support is also tax-deductible.
-Please consider making a gift to OMP and ensure that we grow to serve every deserving student on our waitlist this season.
+Please consider making a gift to OMP and ensure that we grow to serve every deserving student this season.

 UPCOMING EVENTS AT OPPORTUNITY MUSIC PROJECT